Facsimile/sfx/README.md

 1. Users work with solely with _JavaFX_ classes, and should never create instances of the _Scala_ wrapper classes.
 This simplifies how _Scala_ users interact with _JavaFX_, including working with custom _JavaFX_ subclasses and _FXML_.
 1. Having an implicit class extend from `AnyVal` is a hint to the _Scala_ compiler that it does not need to create instances of the wrapper class—it simply re-uses the sole constructor argument _as is_.
-This eliminates the memory overhead and conversion/garbage collection processing overhead of using _delegate_ classes.
+This eliminates the memory and conversion/garbage collection processing overhead of using _delegate_ classes.
 1. Members of the _Scala_ wrapper class are then used to _decorate_ the _JavaFX_ class, and so only members that add value need be defined.
 (This is the same approach that the _Scala_ library adopts when referencing certain _Java_ classes, such as _Java_'s primite wrapper classes, the `String` class, etc.)